amoe/gtr-scraper/README.md

     {:dev {:env {:database-password "xyzzy"}}}

+## Exporting the database

+    pg_dump -F c -Z 9 gtr > gtr.backup

+This will create a compressed dump.
+To restore that dump, you can use the
+following:

+    pg_restore -d gtr gtr.backup

-## Mirroring the PostgreSQL graph to Neo4j
+## Mirroring the PostgreSQL database to a Neo4j graph

     python3 scripts/export_to_neo4j.py